 The program is an excellent addition to any school’s curriculum.
 Impress your parents with this outstanding alternative to the typical classroom experience your students currently receive.
 They will be talking about it for years to come.

-Our outdoor education program includes accommodations, meals, instructors and supplies, including a student workbook.
+Our outdoor education program includes accommodations, meals, instructors and supplies, including a student workbook and T-Shirt.
 Charter bus transportation is provided upon request.
-For details on all we have to offer, please download any of the resources below.

 Can you think of a better place to learn about nature than the great outdoors?
 Wonder Valley is perfectly situated in the vibrant, rolling Sierra Nevada foothills, where life abounds and learning happens naturally.
 Classes are held in numerous locations around the property, including the ropes challenge course, stables, classroom-style rooms, and large athletic field.